-Are you looking for well-paying voice over jobs that you can do from anywhere?
-There are many platforms where voice-over artists can land to gigs, with some potentially turning into a full-time income stream.
+Are you looking for well-paying voice-over jobs that you can do from anywhere?
+There are many platforms where voice-over artists can land gigs, with some potentially turning into a full-time income stream.

 Voice acting is often used to refer to the art of producing an audio version of a document such as a script.

 Some of the main equipment you need include:

 - Pop-screen or pop-filter